SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/android-cloud-sensor-app.md

 You will then be navigated to the Google Play Store for the installation of the Cloud Sensor App for Android.

+Alternatively, [click here](https://play.google.com/store/apps/details?id=com.cumulocity.cloudsensor) to install the app directly from the Google Play Store.

 #### On an iOS smartphone

-To install the Cloud Sensor App on your iOS smartphone, navigate to the App Store, search for **Cumulocity IoT Sensor App** and install the app on your smartphone.
+To install the Cloud Sensor App on your iOS smartphone, scan the QR code as described above or navigate to the Apple App Store, search for **Cumulocity IoT Sensor App** and install the app on your smartphone.

 ### Registering the Cloud Sensor App to your tenant